rkirov/adapt-comp/README.md

 - Are the runtime performance and memory consumption of this acceptable?
 - What runtime checks should be added to get back some of the guarantees that the Haskell implentation had using monads?
-- API design needs work
-  - Should Adaptive be global and not explicitly invoked?
-  - Can Modifable/Changle distinction be removed?
-It is awkward to use modToC.
 - what happens when adaptable computations throw.

 ## Developing